cis3296s22/libraryroomscheduler/README.md

 - Right click on the bookRoom.app file inside and click 'Open'.
 A popup will be appear claiming the file is not safe.
 - Repeat the previous step.
 This time, the popup should have the option 'Open'.
 Click it and the application should load.

+- For Windows users :
+- Clone the repository (using git clone command)
+- Make sure python is installed and can be run from the command line
+- Navigate to the location your cloned repo is (use the cd command)
+- Run the bookRoom.py script by typing "python bookRoom.py" into the command line
+- The application should load

 # How to contribute

 Follow this project board to know the latest status of the project: [http://...]([https://github.com/cis3296s22/libraryroomscheduler/projects/2])